aiejvn/HSR-GPT-Project/README.md

 3. ```action_controller``` feeds this information and internal tracker of other necessary information (i.e. skill points) into main - gets back what move to take.

-4. ```action_controller``` translate this move into key presses.
+4. ```action_controller``` translates this move into key presses.
 Inputs this into game and waits some time for the animations to finish.

 ## Bosses GPT4o Has Beaten (Spoiler Warning):
 - Phantylia the Undying (Difficulty V)